 - Dietary changes, such as a raw diet.

-- Detoxification, which involves removing as many toxins as possible from a dog’s diet and environment.
+- Detoxification, involves removing as many toxins as possible from a dog’s diet and environment.

 - Homeopathy and Energy, such as color therapy, crystals, and chakra.